U.S. Citizenship and Eligible Non-Citizens

 U.S. National (includes natives of American Samoa, Swain's Island, or the U.S. Minor Outlying Islands)

-U.S. Permanent Resident.
+U.S. Permanent Residents aka Lawful Permanent Residents (LPRs).
 Acceptable forms of documentation are:

 - A Permanent Resident Card (Form I-551 since 1997), or